 - Lastly, the government should ensure that consumers are not paying excessively in their insurance plans by capping the copayments.

 Increasing drug prices have been contributing to unsustainable health care costs in the United States.
 Many people now make choices between life-saving drugs or paying the rent.

 PBMs have been initially designed to make healthcare costs affordable by negotiating discounts to help patients.
 Today they are doing the opposite.
 They are not working to reduce the burden on patients… they are working to gain profits.

 Now it’s high time that Congress and federal agencies take action to help patients pay lower prices and protect independent pharmacies from anti-competitive practices.
 Looking at the pace at which drug prices are rising, there is no time to waste.

 Tip: We recommend our readers to use a price comparison tool before they go to buy a drug from any pharmacy.
 Secondly, use a discount card to lower your prescription costs.
-Not only does Discount Drug Network offer a convenient pricing tool, we also have a free card that can give you awesome savings on prescription drugs.
+Not only does the Discount Drug Network offer a convenient pricing tool, but we also have a free card that can give you awesome savings on prescription drugs.
 The card is free and requires no membership or prior qualifications.
 Anyone can use it, whether you are insured or not.
 Even better, the card is accepted at over 66,000 pharmacies across the country and can be used on any drug that is approved by the FDA, including generics and brand names.

 Save up to 85%* on prescription drugs at your local pharmacy with or without insurance with a FREE Prescription Discount Card from Discount Drug Network